 Her first breakthrough in artistic direction came from an Art College project to study the Ruthwell Cross in

 And so Lorna’s iconic beast was born.
 Alert, nosing the air.
-Her animal sculptures were simply titled ‘Beast‘ and conveyed a powerful stillness.
+Her Raku animal sculptures were simply titled ‘Beast‘ and conveyed a permanent and powerful stillness.
 These non-specific creatures were neither calf nor deer, sheep nor bear, but the essence of the animal.
-Gallery Assistants would find members of the public meditating close to Lorna’s beasts at future exhibitions.
+At future exhibitions, gallery staff would find members of the public quietly meditating by these enigmatic sculptures.

 Lieutenant Colonel Samuel Lacy, bought Salkeld Hall in 1790.
 His workmen carved five chambers out of the sandstone cliffs in the 18th C. Possibly he was emulating the caves at Wetherall further up the River Eden but at the time it was fashionable to have romantic ruins or they may have been built as a wine store.
 Colonel Lacy used to entertain guests here, and the area was planted with gardens.
 He even employed a man to ‘live’ in the caves giving the impression of a hermit-like existence.